analoguejb/Analogue-Mega-Sg-JB/README.md

 - Fixed Demons of Asteborg cartridge issue.
 - Added support for Columbus Circle games (16 Bit Rhythm Land, etc).
 - Added support for XE-1AP analog controller.
-- 3D glasses can be used to play 3D games (note: DAC suggested for best results)
+- 3D glasses can be used to play 3D games (note: DAC suggested for best results).
 - FM Powerbase Mini can be used to play FM audio now.
 It is enabled in the audio menu.
 - Coleco's filter option menu is back.
 - Coleco digi samples (Sewer Sam, etc) are working now.